 Average Weather at Dubai International Airport United Arab Emirates

-At Dubai International Airport, the temperature typically varies from 59°F to 106°F over the course of the year, and is rarely below 54°F or above 112°F.
+At Dubai International Airport, the summers are long, sweltering, muggy, arid, and partly cloudy and the winters are comfortable, dry, and mostly clear.
+Over the course of the year, the temperature typically varies from 59°F to 106°F and is rarely below 54°F or above 112°F.

 The hot season lasts for 4.2 months, from May 19 to September 24, with an average daily high temperature above 99°F. The hottest day of the year is August 2, with an average high of 106°F and low of 89°F.